 A few years back, the biggest tech companies built their own data discovery and cataloging solutions that address their peculiar workflows and use cases.
 They also naturally worked towards innovating & solving the universal challenges of data teams - to discover, trust and understand their data.
 Most of these companies eventually open-sourced their data catalog software for external teams to build on top of them.

-A list of five most popular open source data catalog tools in 2022:
+A list of the five most popular open-source data catalog tools in 2022:

 Apache Atlas is an open-source metadata management tool and governance platform that was incubated by Hortonworks under the umbrella of the Data Governance Initiative.

 It later joined the Apache Foundation Incubator in 2015, where it evolved to a top-level project in 2017.
 Apache Atlas is widely recognized as one of the building blocks of the modern data platform - owing to its early vision of using metadata to solve data cataloging, classification, discovery, governance & collaboration challenges.

 What are the main capabilities of Apache Atlas?

 - Metadata classification: Apache Atlas gives you the ability to automatically classify for PII, sensitive & other sensitive data.
 Data assets can be associated with multiple classifications.
 The policies also propagate through lineage thus ensuring that derived data inherits the same classification and security controls.

 - Metadata types and instances: As per the Apache documentation a ‘Type’ is a definition of how particular types of metadata objects are stored and accessed in Atlas.
 This enables data stewards to define both technical and business metadata.